kc1awv/RetiBBS/README.md

 - Admin privileges for board management
 - Simple text-based command interface

+## Reference Implementation

+A reference RetiBBS server implementation is hosted by me, at Kaizen.

+Its identity hash is: `b40428672a09c6c100ca82c10e5d945f` or you can wait for the server to announce itself.
+The server is connected to the Beleth RNS Hub, which in turn is connected to the Reticulum Testnet.

+I will try to keep this reference implementation up to date, usually within a couple hours of any PR merges.
+This means that the reference server _may_ be unavailable for a short time while the updates are applied.

 # Installation

 It is strongly suggested to use this alpha software in its own Python virtual environment.